ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 A contraction of zetta binary byte, a zebibyte is 2^70 or 1,180,591,620,717,411,303,424 bytes\.
 A zettabyte \(ZB\) is 10^21 or 1,000,000,000,000,000,000,000 bytes\.
 1,024 ZiB is a [yobibyte](#yobibyte)\.

 **zone awareness**<a name="zoneawareness"></a>
-[Amazon Elasticsearch Service \(Amazon ES\)](#AmazonElasticsearchService): A configuration that distributes nodes in a cluster across two [Availability Zone](#AZ)s in the same region\.
+[Amazon Elasticsearch Service \(Amazon ES\)](#AmazonElasticsearchService): A configuration that distributes nodes in a cluster across two [Availability Zone](#AZ)s in the same Region\.
 Zone awareness helps to prevent data loss and minimizes downtime in the event of node and data center failure\.
 If you enable zone awareness, you must have an even number of data instances in the instance count, and you also must use the Amazon Elasticsearch Service Configuration API to replicate your data for your Elasticsearch cluster\.